investian/investian.in/content/pages/index.md

           Explained with live practical case-studies from listed companies in Indian Stock markets
         content: >
           Stop betting on complex technical charts & useless indicators.

-          Understand the core rules and philosophy of investing and business analysis through practical simulations & real-time case studies of listed companies in Indian Stock markets.
+          Understand the core rules and philosophy of investing and business analysis.

-          Start learning to invest even if you are from a non-finance background.
+          Even if you are from a non-finance background.
         actions:
           - label: Learn More
             url: /style-guide